sguzunov/docs/docs/developers/01_configuration/04_channels/channels-config.md

 ## Adding Channels to Your App

-To add the Channel selector to your window, set `"allowChannels"` to `true` in your [application configuration](../application/index.html) file, under the `"details"` top-level key:
+To add the Channel selector to your window, set `"allowChannels"` to `true` in your [app configuration](../application/index.html) file, under the `"details"` top-level key:

 ```json
 {